cole-brokamp/singr/README.md

 A singularity image including:

 - R
-- geospatial system deps gdal and geos
+- geospatial system deps gdal, geos, and proj
 - aws cli

 Versions of R are specified using the singularity image tags, where: